 Director at Unlike Before Ltd, Author and Consultant.

-Remember that the information you share on LinkedIn is being seen by other professionals, business owners and maybe the odd head-hunter.
+Remember that other project management professionals, business owners and maybe the odd head-hunter can see the information you share on LinkedIn.
 Use it as an opportunity to portray what you can do, what you’ve accomplished, and what you can offer a potential new employer.

-Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn group discussions can really boost your presence and make a great impression.
-With 87% of recruiters now using LinkedIn to vet potential employees, it really is important to put you and your knowledge out there.
+Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn project management group discussions can boost your presence and make a great impression.
+With 87% of recruiters now using LinkedIn to vet potential employees, putting you and your knowledge out is essential.

-LinkedIn has a huge array of groups to become involved with, from career-related groups to hobbies.
-A simple LinkedIn search for groups you might be interested in can bring up a lot of results, so it is important to pick popular groups with active discussions.
-Request to join groups where you can speak up and display your expert advice.
+LinkedIn has many groups to become involved with, from career-related groups to project management.
+A simple LinkedIn search for project management groups can generate many results, so picking popular groups with active discussions is crucial.
+Request to join groups to speak up and display your expert advice.

 Alexia Nalewaik, Principal Consultant of QS Requin Corporation recommends that you ask for recommendations on LinkedIn, add links to articles or blogs you have written, and highlights awards.
 Manage your online persona and image carefully.